-Our members frequently appear in a wide spectrum of company disputes, including shareholders disputes, joint venture disputes, liquidation and winding up litigations, as well as non-contentious matters such as restructuring and internal governance matters.
+DVC’s members regularly appear in a variety of company disputes, including shareholders’ disputes and unfair prejudice petitions, joint venture disputes, liquidation and winding up litigations, as well as non-contentious matters such as restructuring and internal governance matters.

 What the directories say: